Dawg Pound: "Bottlegate"

 In a crucial late-season 2001 game against the Jacksonville Jaguars, the Browns were driving toward the east end zone for what would have been the winning score.
 A controversial call on fourth down gave the Jaguars the ball.
 Browns' receiver Quincy Morgan had caught a pass for a first down on 4th and 1.
 After Tim Couch spiked the ball on the next play, referee Terry McAulay reviewed Morgan's catch, claiming that the replay officials had buzzed him before Couch spiked the ball.
 (NFL Rules state that once the next play is completed, the officials cannot under any circumstances review any previous plays.)
 Upon reviewing the play, McAulay determined that Morgan never had control of the ball, thus the pass was incomplete, and the Jaguars were awarded the ball.
 Fans in the Dawg Pound began throwing plastic beer bottles (a recently introduced concept from the team's beer sponsor, Miller Lite) and other objects on the players and officials.
 McAulay declared the game over and sent the teams to the locker rooms.
 NFL Commissioner Paul Tagliabue then called to override the referee's decision, sending the players back onto the field, where the Jaguars ran out the last seconds under a hail of debris.
 The incident then would become known as "Bottlegate", and resulted in the immediate ban of plastic beer bottles from future Browns home games.

 "GPODAWUND"

 In October 2016, a group of Browns fans accidentally swapped two parts of a large three-part banner, causing it to read "This is the GPODAWUND."
-The hashtag #GPODAWUND was then used by fans as a microcosm of what would be a 1-15 season, which was then followed up by an 0-16 2017 season - only the second such record in NFL history - which the fans "celebrated" with a "perfect season" parade around FirstEnergy Stadium.
+The hashtag #GPODAWUND was then used by fans as a microcosm of what would be a 1–15 season, which was then followed up by a 0–16 2017 season - only the second such record in NFL history - which the fans "celebrated" with a "perfect season" parade around Huntington Bank Field.